FlagOpen/FlagData/README.md

 It takes only two steps to use the data cleaning feature of FlagData:

 1. Modify the data path and format in the YAML configuration file.
 We give detailed comments on each parameter in the configuration file template to explain its meaning.
-At the same time, you can refer to[Configuration](#Configuration) Chapter.
+At the same time, you can refer to [Configuration](#Configuration) Chapter.

 2. Specify the configuration file path in the following code and run it
    ```python